Artingl/OpenCraft/README.md

 ![](images/logo.png) </br>

-OpenCraft is open source Minecraft client witch is written on Java
+OpenCraft is open source Minecraft client witch is written on Java.

 # Why?

-Because we want to create create a replica of official minecraft client, with simple abillities to edit by community With OpenCraft you can write your own Mods, Texture Packs and more without any 3rd software You can add new mobs,items and even new mechanics!
-You can edit all of the game code, because it's open source
+Because we want to create a replica of official minecraft client, with simple abilities to edit by community.
+With OpenCraft you can write your own Mods, Texture Packs and more without any 3rd party software.
+You can add new mobs, items and even new mechanics!
+You can edit the whole game code, because it's open source.

 # Download